 7.4 Partner organisations and feedback from the public consultations indicate that there is a desire to see greater use of New Mills for leisure purposes and to enhance connectivity between the upper and lower reaches of the river.
 Although the site has a number of significant constraints which may affect its development viability. including its location in a conservation area, Grade II listed status, and its historic pumping equipment, it has a range of potential opportunities that could make it attractive to an investor.
 These including the potential for power generation, subject to further investigation, and the potential to act as a leisure hub linking the upper and lower reaches of the Wensum, which could involve equipment hire, and historic and environmental interpretation.
+There is also potential to enhance the ecology of the river through any redevelopment, which should be explored, potentially including fish passage to enable migratory fish to pass upstream.
 There is a range of possible uses for the building which include leisure uses, educational / museum use, exhibition space, café and restaurant uses, business uses, and live-work units.
 There are currently no firm proposals for the pumping station site, however it is important that any future proposals address these considerations in order to maximise its potential to contribute to regeneration of this part of the River Wensum and the northern city centre area.
 An action plan project is proposed for New Mills which addresses some of the opportunities set out above: the proposed canoe portage point (W3) can be implemented in in advance of a more comprehensive scheme for the site.